What are the Late Payment Charges and Fee for LIC Premium?

 Below are some conditions that are required to be noted regarding LIC premium payment:

-• LIC of India sends reminder notices to policyholders for premium payment one month before the date.
+• LIC sends reminder notices before the premium due date.

 How to Revive a Lapsed Policy?